virtualmin/virtualmin.com/content/docs/Development/API Programs/modify-limits.md

 Access to capabilities can also be taken away with the `--cannot-edit` flag.

-To restrict the virtual server owner to only installing certain scripts, you can use the `--scripts` flag followed by a quoted list of script codes.
-To grant access to all script installers, use the `--all-scripts` flag instead.
+To restrict the virtual server owner to only installing certain web apps, you can use the `--scripts` flag followed by a quoted list of app codes.
+To grant access to all web app installers, use the `--all-scripts` flag instead.

 ### Command line help